-With food intolerances on the rise, we answer the question, are”food sensitivity tests BS or legit?”
+With food intolerances on the rise, we answer the question, how accurate are food sensitivity tests?
 We review the evidence and share a Dietitian’s perspective on these expensive tests.

 What is a Food Sensitivity?

 A food sensitivity can also be referred to as an intolerance, and really, it’s any unpleasant reaction you might have after eating a certain food.
 A glass of milk might leave you bloated, nauseous, cramping, headachy, or just generally unwell.
 But wait!
 How’s that different from a food allergy?
 Well, food allergies are severe reactions that arise after consuming only a tiny amount of a certain food (nuts, corn, shellfish, etc), and they are the result of an intense immune response.
 Basically, your immune system sees even the tiniest protein in, say, a peanut as a threat, and starts to fight it off, releasing a storm of histamine.
 The result can be a swollen tongue, constriction of the esophagus and airways, dizziness, fainting, hives, nausea, or a sudden drop in blood pressure, all within minutes of eating that innocent peanut.
 By contrast, food sensitivity reactions can take hours or even days to develop, and if you’ve only had a small portion of the offending food, you may not have any symptoms at all.

 And how do you know whether or not you’re allergic or just sensitive to a food?
 The most commonly done test for a bona fide allergy is the skin-prick test.
 This is usually done at an allergist’s office, and involves making a teeny puncture in the skin (usually on the forearm), and then applying a drop of a specific allergen on the puncture.
 After around 15 mins, if you’re allergic to that substance, that puncture will have turned into an itchy, red bump.
 An allergist can test anywhere up to 40 different possible allergens at one time, depending on how many little punctures you’re willing to have.